sorgerlab/indra/CONTRIBUTING.md

 out the important changes made and any additional remarks that are relevant.
 If the PR fixes any issues, you can add "Fixes #xxx" to the text of the PR, which, when merged, will also automatically close the issue.
+The branch itself should have a short but recognizable name related to the feature it adds ot fixes rather than a generic name (e.g. patch, fix).

 Commit messages
 ---------------